Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 29,619 people, 16,051 houses or apartments, and a median cost of homes of $242,050, Groton real estate prices are well above average cost compared to national prices.
+With a population of 29,472, 16,002 total housing units (homes and apartments), and a median house value of $263,945, Groton real estate prices are well above average cost compared to national prices.

 People in Groton primarily live in small (one, two or no bedroom) single-family detached homes.
 Groton has a mixture of owner-occupied and renter-occupied housing.